 Under today’s circumstances, one contribution to the Zinn Education Project is not enough, so here’s another.
 THANK YOU for the invaluable work you are doing.

-Join Kipp by making a donation to people’s history today.
+Join Kipp with a donation to teaching people’s history.

 Here is a brief bio of Ann Dawson, prepared by Kipp for her middle school students as part of an oral history project on the Depression.

 My mom was five years old when the Stock Market crashed in 1929.
 She was living in California with her widowed mother and her sisters, Milly (Miriam) and Ruth.
 Her mom already had been through a great deal, having emigrated to the U.S. from Poland about 13 years earlier, and then having her husband murdered in Erie, Pennsylvania by Ku Klux Klan-type anti-foreigners, anti-Jews, anti-socialists, anti-union (especially coal miners union) supporters, anti-opponents-of-lynchings and racism—all of which both my grandmother and her husband were.
 Now here she was, my grandmother, raising three children on her own, and boom!
 She is one of millions who lost her job, and her home.